Rafael Caldera: First term in office (1969–1974)

 The process of pacification, a policy that allowed the armed left to lay down their arms and participate in politics under democratic rules, was one of the most important achievements of Caldera's first presidency.
 This pardon effectively put an end to the guerrilla warfare which had plagued the country for ten years, costing many lives.

 A key distinction between Caldera's first government and those of his predecessors lay in the area of foreign policy.
 President Caldera restored bilateral relations with the Soviet Union and the socialist nations of Eastern Europe, as well as with a number of South American nations that had fallen under military dictatorships, including Argentina, Panama, and Peru.
 This policy, known as "pluralistic solidarity", was a reversion of his predecessor's Betancourt Doctrine.

+Even though Caldera was forced to track back to Washington following the old shocks of 1970, Venezuela was still poised to be an important economic player going into the early 70s.
+Caldera always considered the United States more of an ally than an adversary, yet he still brought Venezuela's new economic strength to bear on their relationship.
 Caldera took advantage of momentous developments in the international oil trade.
 He raised taxes on oil production, nationalized the gas industry, and enacted stringent laws regulating the U.S. oil companies that operated in Venezuela.
 In 1971, Caldera raised the oil profit tax to 70 per cent.
 In addition, he passed the hydrocarbons reversion law which provided that all oil company assets would go to the State once the concessions had elapsed.

 This law paved the way for the nationalization of the oil industry, which was overseen by finance minister Luis Enrique Oberto.
 In his official visit to the U.S. in 1970, Caldera obtained a commitment from the Nixon administration to increase the market share of Venezuelan petroleum exports to the United States.
 Speaking before a joint session of the U.S. Congress, Caldera won repeated applause from the Senators and Representatives as he bluntly urged Americans to change their approach toward Latin America: "The formula for achieving cordial relations," he said, "cannot be the merciless attempts at forever lowering the prices of our goods while increasing the price of commodities we have to import."